-Dungeon Keeper sends players on a journey to claim every single land in the game world that is currently in the hands of the goodly heroes or a rival keeper.
-As players progress the once green covered landscape will turn black to represent the players corrupting influence.
+This first addition to the Dungeon Keeper franchise sends players on a journey to claim every single land in the game world that is currently in the hands of a group of good heroes and the occasional rival keeper.
+As players progress through this realm the once green covered landscape will turn black to represent the players corrupting influence with an eventual combat encounter with the powerful final hero known as the Avatar after defeating the 20 core game levels.

-- A strategy management game with a dark sense of humour.
+- A game with a strategy and management blend with a dark sense of humour.

 Review Platform: PC